 The final reinforcement schedule identified by Skinner was that of variable interval reinforcement.
 By now, you can probably guess what this means.
 Variable interval reinforcement occurs when reinforcements are distributed after a certain amount of time has passed, but this amount varies after each reinforcement is distributed.

 In this example, let’s say you work at a retail store.
 At any given time, secret shoppers enter the store.
-If you manage to perform the correct behaviors and sell the right items to the secret shopper, the higher-ups give you a bonus.
+If you behave correctly and sell the right items to the secret shopper, the higher-ups give you a bonus.

-This could happen at any time as long as you are performing the behavior.
-This type of schedule keeps people on their toes, encouraging a high response rate and low extinction rate.
+This could happen anytime as long as you are performing the behavior.
+This schedule keeps people on their toes, encouraging a high response rate and low extinction rate.

 FAQs About Operant Conditioning